metrorailings/OwlBlog/content/posts/coaching-analysis-1.md

 ### Washington Commanders

+_Leaders:_ Ron Rivera (HC), Scott Turner (OC), Jack Del Rio (DC), Carson Wentz / Taylor Heinecke (QB)

 Dan Snyder is a sad sad man.
 But this profile isn't about him.
 It's about the poor men serving under his leadership.

+Washington underwhelmed relative to expectations.
+Not only could Taylor Heinecke establish himself as the franchise quarterback for the foreseeable future, but even the defense took a step back.
+The organization (arguably) boasted the best pass rushers in 2020, but those players regressed pretty badly in 2021, partly thanks to injury.

+So what's the prognosis like this season?
+I don't expect much to change.
+None of these coaches really impressed me.
+Ron Rivera's tendency to take on risk produced middling results.
+Normally, that type of attitude is crucial toward mounting comebacks and maintaining leads, but the team still choked away three leads last year, two of them against Philadelphia.
+On top of that, Carson Wentz is a liability.
+The best-laid plans of mice and offensive coordinators go to hell so long as he's helming the offense.
+His inclination for hero ball backfires all too much.